Hot dog variations: Norway

 In Norway, sausages are most often served in white buns, or in a traditional lompe.
 The sausages are grilled or warmed in hot water, and they are normally served with ketchup or mustard.
 Alternative condiments includes potato salad, shrimp salad, fried or raw onions.
 Many Norwegians will order "pølse med alt", a hot dog with all the condiments.
 Local specialties occur, such as reindeer dogs in the north and hot dogs served in a waffle in the south east.

 Sweden

-In Sweden hot dogs are served in a bread and topped with mustard and ketchup, additional toppings include roasted onion, shrimp salad, bostongurka or mashed potatoes, the latter goes by the name of "Halv Special" (half special).
-"Varmkorv med bröd" (hot dog with bread) is widely sold all over Sweden at most street corners from stands and in kiosks and fast food restaurants.
+In Sweden, hot dogs are often served in a bread roll with mashed potatoes, roasted onion, mustard and ketchup, and with either shrimp salad or bostongurka (sometimes both); often by the name of "Tunnbrödsrulle" (thin bread roll) or some variation.
+"Varmkorv med bröd" (hot dog with bread), topped with mustard and ketchup, is widely sold all over Sweden from stands and in kiosks and fast food restaurants.